anna-filou/anna-filou.github.io/en/about.md

 I have a rather diverse skill set, which allows me to serve my clients in often unexpected ways.
 My workflow is **highly organized and meticulous**.

-Previously at [The Smiling Hippo](https://thesmilinghippo.com) in Greece.
+Currently managing growth and outreach efforts at [Theeta B.V.](https://theeta.nl) Previously designing at [The Smiling Hippo](https://thesmilinghippo.com).

 ### What else?